 Brewers vs. Reds Highlights

-Christian Yelich and the Brewers take on Spencer Steer and the Reds on April 9th, 2024
+Christian Yelich and the Brewers take on Elly De La Cruz and the Reds on April 10, 2024

-Christian Yelich and the Brewers take on Spencer Steer and the Reds on April 9th, 2024
+Christian Yelich and the Brewers take on Elly De La Cruz and the Reds on April 10, 2024

 The Toronto Blue Jays won their home opener last night, but some fans were still angry.
 Not mad at the game, in which Jose Berrios threw 6⅔ shutout innings and Davis Schneider drove in two runs as they defeated the Seattle Mariners 5-2.
 And not necessarily annoyed at the Rogers Centre dome, which was closed.
 No, fans were upset at the placement of a longtime icon in the stands: Home Plate Lady.
 Specifically, that she wasn't behind home plate, but off to the side.
 "This will be our curse.
 Mark my